Created by Dick Briefer

-A hyperkinetic, chain-smoking female private eye, KERI KRANE was drawn by Dick Briefer and appeared as a backup feature at least a couple of times (and possibly as many as five or six times) in the Charlie Chan comic book of the late forties.
+A hyperkinetic, chain-smoking female private eye, KERI KRANE was drawn (and written?) by Dick Briefer, and appeared as a backup feature at least a couple of times (and possibly as many as five or six times) in the Charlie Chan comic book of the late forties.

 Kerri became a private eye after her sister, a police officer, was killed in the line of duty.
 Her response was to gather together “some of the best private detectives in the country” and found the Los Angeles-based Phoenix Detective Agency.

-But when a killer pulled a knife on her in one of her adventures and warned her about making any "disturbance," for example, Keri's reply is, "Disturbance is the thing we want most right now."
+But when a killer in one of her adventures threatens one of her ops, and warns her about making any “disturbance,” Keri’s reply is, “Disturbance is the thing we want most right now.”

-If Joe Friday can be Ms. Tree's father, put down Kerri as her grandma.
+If Joe Friday can be Ms. Tree‘s father, could we pencil in Kerri as her grandma?

 There’a a lot to love in the two stories I’ve been able to track down (supposedly there are others, but nobody’s coughed up their location yet).
 Sure, there was plenty of humour in the stories, both in the style of the art, reminiscent of Chester Gould ‘s Dick Tracy and the semi-flirtatious banter between Keri and Andy, but these were hard, tough tales.
 They weren’t fooling around.
 An added bonus was that these were well written–instead of the usual bland, generic scripts, Keri and company go to specific LA locations–Union Station, Santa Monica, the Tar Pits!–and the plots are a little more complex than most of her rival eyes of the era.

 Assuming Dick Briefer didn’t just draw the Keri Krane stories, but also wrote them, that is…